Why Is My Car Insurance So High? 10 Reasons (+ How to Save)

 #1 You have high coverage levels

 This is a “good” reason for your car insurance to be expensive, as it means you have more financial protection in case of an accident.
-The more coverage you have, the less likely you will have to pay a lot of money out-of-pocket when a collision occurs.
+The more coverage you have, the lower the chance that you’ll have to pay a lot of money out of pocket when a collision occurs.

-If you have a full-coverage insurance policy (which includes liability insurance, collision coverage and comprehensive coverage), you will pay more than you would for minimum liability car insurance — but you’ll also have more financial protection.
+If you have a full-coverage insurance policy (which includes liability, collision and comprehensive coverages), you will pay more than you would for minimum liability car insurance — but you’ll also have more financial protection.

 Full-coverage policies with higher liability limits can be pricey, but shopping around can help you find the cheapest car insurance rates.
 Check out what the following list of insurance companies are quoting real Jerry customers for full-coverage policies: